jasonjabbour/llm-task-planning/README.md

 export GROQ_API_KEY=<groq_token_here>

-# Generate an Environment

-tw-make custom --world-size 5 --nb-objects 10 --quest-length 10 --seed 1234 --output tw_games/custom_game.z8

 # Installing Symbolic Planner (Fast Downward)

-Follow the link below to install the Fast Downward planner that will allow you to run high_level_planner.sh to output the plan_demo_LEVELS.json file.
+Follow the link below to install the Fast Downward planner that will allow you to run high_level_planner.sh to output the plan_demo_LEVELS.json file and the exploration_generation.sh.

 https://github.com/aibasel/downward.git